 In many ways, Turkey is the liaison between Europe and the Middle East, which makes it important politically for both sides.
-In the same time, Turkish economy is on the rise, meaning that the country, its people and its language become gradually more interesting for investors world wide.
+At the same time, the Turkish economy is on the rise, meaning that the country, its people, and its language become gradually more interesting for investors worldwide.

 Turks are learning English today more than ever, but more importantly, it would seem that the world is learning Turkish.
 Turkish influence on its neighboring countries is growing and the Turkish language is becoming a more important factor there.

-At a grander scale, the Yunuf Emre Institute, a Turkish foundation originally founded in 2007 and aiming to advocate for Turkish culture and language, is popping up in more and more locations around the world.
+At a grander scale, the Yunus Emre Institute, a Turkish foundation originally founded in 2007, aiming to advocate for Turkish culture and language, is popping up in more and more locations around the world.

 While Turkish isn’t seeing the same growth as Arabic and Chinese, it’s a language that more and more people study internationally.
 With more Turkish speakers in the world, one can only assume that international relations between Turkey and other countries will become stronger.